 - Autumn equinox 23rd September.

-As for the solstices there are two of these too – winter and summer.
+As for the solstices there are two of these too – summer and winter.

 - Summer solstice (longest day and shortest night) 21st June;